Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Feedhorn Nutation

 Feedhorn nutation is required for automatic tracking.
 The feed horn nutates to rotate the radiated energy around the antenna axis.
 This modulates the radar echos.
-Where the echo is strongest the the antenna will steer if tracking, this drives the antenna back onto a tracked target.
+Where the echo is strongest the antenna will steer if tracking, this drives the antenna back onto a tracked target.

 A side-effect of this nutation is increasing the beamwidth, from 3.7 degrees (half power) to 6.7